I've been poking around the Internet. I was actually trying to find an OCD support group online but without any luck.

 I hope you have a family member or dear friend in your life who will love you through your struggles.

 Satan knows you have OCD and he will beat you over the head with it as often as possible, but he cannot steal the saved soul from God.
 God is the Creator and what He says is what is.
 I can tell you what your next thought is going to be right now: "Well, Satan can't steal the saved soul from God, but what if I was never really saved and just thought I was?"
 My friend, when will this questioning ever end?
 OCD is endless doubt.
 God knows you are miserable.
 He does not want His children to live in endless doubt.
 I bet one of your parents was a perfectionist and judging and you could never do anything right in that person's eyes.
 But God justifies those who believe Him and walk with Him.
 Just seek Him, my friend.
 Seek the relationship.
-Like the minister said, pray about true needs and pour out your heart to Him.
+As the minister said, pray about true needs and pour out your heart to Him.
 Hey man, believe me, you won't feel as though He will answer you sometimes, but just make the decision to put everything in His hands.
 And don't beat yourself up if it takes you some time to learn how to do this.

 I purposely don't keep records of past questions, so I don't have a way of sending your note to the person, but I posted your note.
 Perhaps he, or others who suffer from scrupulosity, will benefit from your encouragement.